oracle/graal/docs/Debugging.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ==========================================================================
 ```

 However when using the interception there are several non-trivial things to remember:
 * Time Reporting: Time is collected in nanoseconds with the most accurate timer on the given platform, however a certain phase might be so fast that rounding to milliseconds will generate a 0 value for the reported time.
 Zero values are ignored during dumping.
 * Compilation Policy: Timing is heavily influenced by several factors including:
     * TieredCompilation: If Graal is run in tiered mode and compiled by C1 the first compilations will be slower due to the fact that Graal still runs in the interpreter.
     * Type Profile: Certain debugging options of Graal might result in scenarios where a certain non-Graal method is hot and enqueued for Graal compilation as Graal itself heavily calls it e.g. enabling the flag `-G:PrintAfterCompilation` will format method names with `String.format` which can result in a compilation request to Graal to compile `String.format` although the application itself never calls `String.format`.

 ## Method filtering

-Specifying one of the debug scope options (i.e., `-G:Log`, `-G:Dump`, `-G:Meter`, or `-G:Time`) can generate a lot of output.
+Specifying one of the debug scope options (i.e., `-G:Log`, `-G:Dump`, `-G:Count`, or `-G:Time`) can generate a lot of output.
 Typically, you are only interesting in compiler output related to one or a couple of methods.
 Use the `-G:MethodFilter` option to specifying a method filter.
 The matching logic for this option is described in [MethodFilter](https://github.com/graalvm/graal-core/blob/6daee4240193a87f43f6b8586f2749e4bae9816e/graal/com.oracle.graal.debug/src/com/oracle/graal/debug/MethodFilter.java#L33-L92).

 ## Dumping